JoeRozman/dataviz-mental-health-survey-project-proposal/README.md

 ## Open Questions

-My biggest worry at the moment is implementing the selector for the multiple metrics, as well as having the visualization formatted for a nice user experience.
+My biggest worry at the moment is time management, as I am working full time while creating this project and I want to put in the most effort I can as this is an important project to me.
+As for implementation worries, my biggest worry is implementing the selector for the multiple metrics, as well as having the visualization formatted for a nice user experience.

 ## Milestones